electric-cloud/EC-WebLogic/help/procedures/StopCluster/postface.md

 <h3>Output</h3>
 <p>
-After the job runs, you can view the results on the Job Details page in CloudBees Flow.
+After the job runs, you can view the results on the Job Details page in CloudBees CD.
 The cluster was stopped successfully.
 </p>
 <img src="../../plugins/EC-WebLogic/images/StopCluster/EC-WLSStopCluster3.png" />
 <p>